weimeilin79/katacoda-scenarios/kamel101/step4.md

 Now you can run the integration again:

-``kamel run camel-basic/Routing.java --property-file routing.properties``{{execute}}
+``kamel run camel-basic/Routing.java --property-file camel-basic/routing.properties``{{execute}}

-Now you'll see that Camel K has materialized a cron job:
+Now you'll see that Camel K has materialized a cron job (it's might take one minute to appear.):

 ``oc get cronjob``{{execute}}